50 money lessons to be thankful for

 Even though it seems like everyone uses apps and plastic to pay, there are many reasons why using cash can help you save money.
 Here are some easy ways to go cash-only.

-Setting aside a little bit each month and putting it into a seperate account can help you build an emergency fund — and, as a bonus, you get paid in interest just for leaving the money in there.
+Setting aside a little bit each month and putting it into a separate account can help you build an emergency fund — and, as a bonus, you get paid in interest just for leaving the money in there.

 Stocks can (and will) take a dip.
 Having a diverse portfolio can protect your assets in the long run.